 If all that sounds appealing and you want to learn more, you can read more detail about the 6-week program on the Positive Intelligence website (including the detail of the six-week program, the three core mental muscles and how you measure mental fitness.
 You can also take the free assessment and discover your top saboteur).

-If you’d like to go on the waitlist to be part of the six-week program for just $99*, please let me know as soon as possible.
-The tentative start date is November 2nd. (*This is an introductory offer only; pricing will increase without notice.)
+If you’d like to go on the waitlist to be part of the six-week program for just $99*, let me know. (*This is an introductory offer only; pricing will increase without notice.)

 This week’s Photos

 I am an amateur photographer.
 One of the ways I promote my own mental fitness by paying close attention to what I see, hear, smell and feel when walking.
 Here is some of what I captured on this week’s walks.

 Here’s one I took at home

 The work I do as a coach focuses on personal growth.
 That could include but is not limited to: developing courage and mental fitness, clarifying values and honouring those values in your life, setting boundaries, becoming more assertive, creating self-awareness and confidence, setting goals, finding your inner strength, identifying and dealing with the thoughts that sabotage you, support in making changes or in going through transitions, and work on discovering your life purpose.
 Personal growth can have a profound and positive impact on your career, your work and personal relationships and your general satisfaction with life.